txddy-p/Obsidian/Tax Planning.md

 - Employed can deduct Pension Fund contributions and Retirement Annuities Fund and are capped.
 	- Limited to 27.5% of the greater of Retirement Funding Remuneration or Taxable income.
 	- Employer Contributions are taxed as a fringe benefit in the employees hands
-## Applying the tax rate to taxable income
-See the tables that are adjusted each year
 ## Tax credits and rebates
 - 2023/24 Tax year
 - Medical aid contributions – R364 (2023:R347) per primary member and dependant